Heatblur-Simulations/f-4e-manual/src/dcs/controls.md

 ## Binding Guide

-When just getting started, a common question is which controls one should generally bind and have accessible without using the mouse, besides the obvious binds of throttle and stick axis.
+When just getting started, a common question is which fundamental controls one should generally bind and have accessible without using the mouse, besides the obvious binds of throttle and stick axis.